minorfree/minorfree.github.io/_posts/2024-11-24-AddtiveSpanners.md

 # A +6-Spanner

 There are several known algorithms for constructing a +6-spanner with \\(\tilde{O}(n^{4/3})\\) edges.
 My favorite one is the randomized algorithm by [Woodruff](https://www.cs.cmu.edu/afs/cs/user/dwoodruf/www/w10.pdf).
-The key idea is to sample vertices according to the number of missing edges which I find this ideavery elegant.
+The key idea is to sample vertices according to the number of missing edges which I find very elegant.

 Let \\(P_G(u,v)\\) be a shortest path from \\(u\\) to \\(v\\) in \\(G\\).
 First, we describe the high-level ideas of the algorithm which is structured differently from the pseudo-code below.